handicap88/ThinkPad-X240-WINDOWS-LINUX-APPLE/README.md

 MacOS Mojave Issues:
 - touchPad (sometimes not loaded)
-- card reader stops working on second standby (Jettison app doesn't help)
+- card reader stops working on second standby with card interted (Jettison app doesn't help)
 - Audio (minijack) restarts on standby (look for alc_fix, will be updated soon)
 - only Wi-fi (on 3G) or Bluetooth at the same time (DW1820A) due to interferations (5G works fine)